kaiyuanshe/open-hackathon/documents/developer_guide.md

 cp open-hackathon-client/src/client/config_sample.py open-hackathon-client/src/client/config.py
 ```

+As a convention, we put default configurations suitable for development environment in `config_sample.py`.
+And everytime you want to add/update/delete a configuration section, please update `config_sample.py` first.
+By contrast, `config.py` can contains whatever customized or private data, they are ignored automatically by git and will **NEVER** be pushed to github.

 ### Install Python Packages
 By default, Pythoon is already included in Ubuntu.
 Run `python -V` to check your python version.
 We are currently develeping and running OHP under python 2.7.
 If python not installed, please [download Python 2.7](https://www.python.org/downloads/) and add script `python` to your `$PATH`.
 Again, make sure the version of python is 2.7. python 3.* may be supported but we didn't test it.